-- seating height, eg. Sofa vs bar seating height
+- seating height – couch vs. bar seating height

-- seating angle, eg. Do you sit back which raises our field of vision or do you sit more upright which would move your field of vision lower
+- seating angle – do you sit back, which raises your field of vision, or do you sit more upright, which would move your field of vision lower

 Additional considerations for TV height

-- how much time is spent watching TV
+- how much time do you spend watching TV

-- use of the room, eg is this a dedicated viewing space or a formal living space
+- how do you use of the room – is this a dedicated viewing space or a formal living space

-- furniture being used, eg the TV will go in an existing entertainment center
+- what furniture being used – are you using an existing entertainment center

-- room constraints, eg the only spot available is over a fireplace
+- room constraints – is the only spot available over the fireplace